jacksoncrowley/jacksoncrowley.github.io/posts/SMILES-to-QM.md

 date: "2024-08-01"
 ---

-In this post, we begin with nothing but a SMILES string, convert that into a molecule file with optimised geometry, and finally perform a simple dihedral scan at the quantum chemical level.
+In this post, we'll take a SMILES string, convert that into a molecule file with optimised geometry, and finally perform a simple dihedral scan at the quantum chemical level.

 We'll start with a few of my basic notes on quantum chemistry, but feel free to skip that and jump right into the how-to by clicking [here](#getting-started).